Beck's theorem (geometry): Erdős–Beck theorem

 Elekes and Csaba Toth noted that the Erdős–Beck theorem does not easily extend to higher dimensions.
 Take for example a set of 2n points in R3 all lying on two skew lines.
 Assume that these two lines are each incident to n points.
 Such a configuration of points spans only 2n planes.
 Thus, a trivial extension to the hypothesis for point sets in Rd is not sufficient to obtain the desired result.

 This result was first conjectured by Erdős, and proven by Beck.
 (See Theorem 5.2 in.)

 Statement

 Let S be a set of n points in the plane.
 If no more than n − k points lie on any line for some 0 ≤ k < n − 2, then there exist Ω(nk) lines determined by the points of S.

-Proof

 Beck's theorem

 Beck's theorem says that finite collections of points in the plane fall into one of two extremes; one where a large fraction of points lie on a single line, and one where a large number of lines are needed to connect all the points.

 Although not mentioned in Beck's paper, this result is implied by the Erdős–Beck theorem.